RMHolsen/SEEDs/projectnotes.md

 # t.integer :how_many (Kept here as an artifact but no longer needed since this will now be general plant information rather than specific to the garden being grown.)

 ## Bugs
-The "clear info" box is doing something weird.
-You need to do a bit of clicking to replicate the behavior, but.
-Something weird going on there.
-(While you're doing that, you can also find a less server heavy way to clear the pod box around lines 109-110 of pods.js.)
+Find a less server heavy way to clear the pod box around lines 109-110 of pods.js.
-Fix validations
+Fix validations (I don't even remember where the validations were broken.)

 ## Notes